-A numerator of one (1) demonstrates that a particular State collects the treatment or counseling availability question from the CAHPS Item Set for Children with Chronic Conditions and publicly reports the results of the individual question among their Medicaid-only (Chapter XIX)

-population.
-A numerator of zero (0) demonstrates that the State does not publicly report those results.
+A numerator of one (1) demonstrates that a particular State publicly reports the results of the individual question on specialist availability among their Medicaid-only (Chapter XIX) population.
+If the numerator is zero (0), the State does not publicly report the results.